romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-How can you exclude certain files from being scanned for secrets in GitHub Advanced Security?
+Q: How can you exclude certain files from being scanned for secrets in GitHub Advanced Security?
 <details><summary>Show the answer</summary><p>

 - **Through the repository's settings, under the "Code security and analysis" section, by specifying paths to exclude**